 The German watchmaker Hanhart has recently released a bunch of new chronograph timepieces that belong to their Pioneer family.
 While the previous pair of models are more conformist in their appearance and look more or less like your usual vintage-style chronograph, the Hanhart Pioneer TachyTele Chronograph Automatic easily draws attention to itself with its more unusual exterior.

 While the Pioneer Mk I and Mk II chronographs look very, err, very normal (I could easily have mistaken them with the well-known Hamilton Conservation Auto Chronograph if not for a different color scheme and smaller case size,) the Pioneer TachyTele sports a less usual dial layout.

-While the tachymeter scale lets you measure velocity of an object, the telemeter scale allows you to measure distance to an event (like a lightning strike or, God forbid, a distant explosion.)
+While the tachymeter scale lets you measure the velocity of an object, the telemeter scale allows you to measure the distance to an event (like a lightning strike or, God forbid, a distant explosion.)
 When you see a flash of light, you only have to start the chronograph and stop it again when the first sound of thunder reaches your ear.

 Or you can simply count the number of Mississippis, multiply it roughly by 300 and get the approximate distance to the event in meters.

 All the data, which is presented on the dial, is easily legible.